minghuilau/bagi_duit_lah_bang/DOCUMENTATION.md

 * **State Orchestration (`src/app/page.tsx`):** Acts as the central "traffic cop" or router.
 It maintains the core state machines (`activeRoom`, `participants`, `orders`) and determines which view wrapper to display.
 * **Real-Time Data Layer (`src/lib/roomOps.ts`):** Contains pure database transactions.
 No UI code lives here.
 It handles state mutations safely inside Firebase transactions.
-* **Decoupled Components (`src/components/`):** View layers are explicitly separated into isolated modules (`AuthScreen`, `DashboardScreen`, `SummaryScreen`).
-This guarantees that minor typing inputs inside a form do not force heavy re-renders across the rest of the application tree.

 ---